lastrat/Darling_Airline/README.md

 ### Prerequisites

-Ensure you have the following software installed:
+Ensure you have the following softwares installed:

 - Python 3.x
 - Django